 See the Greenhouse Gas Emissions section of our Sustainability & Citizenship Report for additional emissions information.

 We operate two primary types of locomotives – high-horsepower locomotives that pull freight over long distances and low-horsepower switch locomotives that work in train yards, sorting and delivering cars.
 We are committed to emissions reductions and are constantly conducting research to further reduce emissions.

 Union Pacific works with locomotive manufacturers to develop technologies that meet or exceed EPA standards.
-Since 2000, Union Pacific has spent approximately $6.75 billion to purchase new, more fuel-efficient locomotives.
+Since 2000, Union Pacific has spent about $7.5 billion to purchase new, more fuel-efficient locomotives.
 Since that time, more than 4,100 of these locomotives have been added to Union Pacific's fleet, more than 3,000 older locomotives were retired and more than 5,800 locomotive diesel engines were overhauled or rebuilt with emissions control upgrades.
 See our Technology section to learn about Union Pacific’s pioneering locomotive initiatives.

 There are five tiers of locomotive emission standards set by the EPA, which are progressively more stringent.
 These standards require continuing reductions in locomotive exhaust emissions of nitrogen oxide (NOx), particulate matter (PM) and other pollutants.
 The highest standards, called Tier 4, take effect in 2015 for newly-built locomotives that reflect the application of high-efficiency aftertreatment technology; EPA estimates this technology, when available, will result in PM reductions of about 90 percent and NOx reductions of about 80 percent compared to older switch locomotives.

 Locomotive Idling and Operating Practices